lucid-brndmg/cyclone-online-editor/README.md

 - Easily managing code snippets, code examples and editor themes.
 - Add additional tutorial chapters & reference documentation to the website **using only markdown**.
 No need to manually writing JSON manifest.
 - Uses static-site generation technique to generate static pages automatically
-- Using [ANTLR4](https://www.antlr.org/) as the parser generator.
-Upcoming language features could be added easily
 - No large JSONs are imported, all static resources are dynamically requested to get a better user experience

 ## Screenshots